 6. Battery chargers

 Battery chargers.
-Not so sexy, but extremely useful.
+Not so sexy, but extremely useful for any digital camera.
 Imagine you’ve finished a long day in the field, and need to get up early the next morning to keep shooting.
 Your batteries are drained.

 But without spare chargers, you’re going to be waiting over TWO HOURS per battery for it to finish charging.
 If you want to charge three batteries with just the single-capacity charger your camera came with, that’ll take six hours!
 And goodness forbid you forget to start charging until right before bed, you’ll only have one fully charged battery for the next day.